PCM11/pands-project/README.md

 ## About the Project

-The Iris dataset is a commonly used dataset to understand classification and clustering algorithms in machine learning and statistics, made famous by Ronald Fisher.
+The Iris dataset is a commonly used dataset to understand classification and clustering algorithms in machine learning and statistics and it was made famous by Ronald Fisher.

-It cosists of 150 samples, 50 from each of the the 3 species (Iris setosa, Iris virginica, Iris versicolor).
+It cosists of 150 samples in total, 50 from each of the the 3 species (Iris setosa, Iris virginica, Iris versicolor).
 Each sample consists of four features: sepal width, sepal length, petal width and petal length.

 These four features are all measured in centimeters: